MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/campaigns/m365-campaigns-protect-pcs-macs.md

 2. You have [connected your computer to Azure Active Directory](../business/set-up-windows-devices.md) and use your Microsoft 365 username and password to sign in.
 3. -->

-## <a name="protect-a-computer-running-windows-10-or-a-mac"></a>Proteger um computador que executa o Windows 10 ou um Mac
+## <a name="protect-a-computer-running-windows-10-or-a-mac"></a>Proteger um computador executando Windows 10 ou um Mac

 <!--If you have a PC that is running Windows 10 that is not connected to Microsoft 365, or a Mac, the Microsoft 365 protections do not apply to it, but here are some things you can do to keep your data secure on these devices as well:
 -->
-Se o computador do Windows 10 ou Mac não for gerenciado pela sua organização, configure esses recursos de segurança.
+Se o computador Windows 10 ou Mac não for gerenciado pela sua organização, configure esses recursos de segurança.

 ## <a name="windows-10"></a>[Windows 10](#tab/Windows10)